thegedge/personal-site/_posts/me/2009-07-09-lets-get-er-goin.md

 title: Let's get 'er goin'
 category: me
 tags: []
+description: A small update on the latest project I've been working on.
 ---

 So it has been awhile since my last post, but I've been keeping myself busy with research and a